trpc/trpc/www/README.md

 To use the dynamic images, we override the default Docusaurus theme using [`swizzling`](https://www.docusaurus.io/docs/swizzling).
 You can find these overrides in [src/theme/\*\*](./src/theme).

-To play with them locally go the `og-image` folder and run `pnpm dev`.
+To play with them locally go the `og-image` folder and run `pnpm dev`